 Mari's Place Nature Based Child Care

-Mari’s Place is a state-certified childcare center providing structure and fun while offering professional and safe child care.
+Mari’s Place is a state-certified childcare center for children six weeks-four years old providing structure and fun while offering professional and safe child care.
 Mari’s Place supports both parents and children by offering a stable, predictable, nurturing environment with a variety of age-appropriate activities.
 Class curriculum is designed to meet the unique needs of homeless or highly transient families and to assist families in their journey toward stability and the creation of a healthy family system.

 The center is “nature-based,” with an emphasis on getting children outdoors and bringing nature indoors.
+Mari’s Place also focuses on helping children form healthy attachments during the crucial early years of life.
 The kids do arts and crafts projects using materials found in nature, the classrooms are decorated with neutral colors, and whenever possible, the furniture and toys are wooden, rather than the plastic and metal furniture found in many preschools.
 This nature-based philosophy is calming and therapeutic, but, since many of our children don’t have backyards of their own to play in, it’s also just plain fun.